Skip to Content Top

 Visitation & Possession

-In addition to custody, one of the biggest battles in a family law case is possession and access of the children.
+In addition to custody, one of the biggest battles in a family law matter is the possession and access of the children.
 Texas has a standard schedule that is usually employed in most cases.
 Because the primary concern of the court is doing what is in the best interest of the child, there are many instances when the standard schedule is inappropriate or unworkable for the child in question.

 Visitation or Possession

 Generally, visitation can be as agreed between the parents.
 Absent such an agreement, the default visitation schedule is called the Standard Possession Order, or SPO for short.
-Essentially, the non-custodial parent has access to the child on the first, third and fifth Friday of each month from 6:00 p.m. until the following Sunday at 6:00 p.m.
+Essentially, the non-custodial parent has access to the child on the first, third, and fifth Friday of each month from 6:00 p.m. until the following Sunday at 6:00 p.m.
 They will also usually have one mid-week period of possession (usually Thursday from 6-8), alternating holidays, and a month in the summer.
 This schedule can be expanded, where the non-custodial parent will be able to have the child from the time the child is regularly dismissed from school until the time school starts on Monday on their weekends.
-This is a very simplify explanation of the SPO so seeking the advice of counsel is crucial.
+This is a very simple explanation of the SPO so seeking the advice of counsel is crucial.

 Parties can agree to a number of creative visitation schedules that work best for their particular circumstances.
 If one parent works shift work, then an SPO would often not work, and they could be deprived of adequate visitation for their child.
 Parents and courts can develop a schedule that works for these unusual situations in order to ensure the child and the parent have a reasonable opportunity to build a strong relationship.